wearepal/data-science-types/README.md

 ## Philosophy

-The goal is not to recreate the class hierarchy exactly.
+The goal is not to recreate the APIs exactly.
-The goal is to have useful checks on our code.
+The main goal is to have *useful* checks on our code.
-Often the actual API in the libraries is more permissive than the type signatures in our stubs;
+Often the actual APIs in the libraries is more permissive than the type signatures in our stubs;
 but this is (usually) a feature and not a bug.

 ## Contributing